Eddie May: Cardiff City

 May's drive and enthusiasm were exactly what the bottom-tier Bluebirds needed, and after one term of consolidation he led them to a league and cup double winning both the Fourth Division title and Welsh Cup in 1993, becoming only the second Cardiff manager to lift a divisional crown, the other being Billy McCandless, who achieved Division Three (South) success in 1947.
 As Welsh Champions May lead City into Europe on two occasions going out to Admira Wacker in 1992 and to Belgian side Standard Liege in 1993.

 In 1993–94, with precious little money at his disposal, he did well to avert relegation and to preside over one of the most joyous afternoons in Ninian Park history, when visiting Manchester City were knocked out of the FA Cup.
 However, the club's finances were in a mess, the team were struggling following a difficult takeover and in November 1994 he was sacked.
 So loyal was May, though, that when his replacement, Terry Yorath, was also dismissed in the spring, he returned until the season's end, which brought inevitable relegation and his second exit.

-To this day May remains a legend among Cardiff fans having affectionately been nicknamed The Ayatollah.
-The honest, down-to-earth May's enduring popularity at Cardiff was illustrated by his invitation to manage one of the two sides which played the inaugural match at the club's new stadium in 2009.
-Ironically the opposing manager was the man that May was assistant to at Charlton Athletic, Lennie Lawrence, who also managed Cardiff during his career.
+May remains well regarded among Cardiff fans, having been nicknamed ‘The Ayatollah.’
+His popularity at Cardiff was reflected in his invitation to manage one of the two sides that played the inaugural match at the club’s new stadium in 2009.
+The opposing manager was Lennie Lawrence, whom May had previously assisted at Charlton Athletic and who also managed Cardiff during his career.

 In a fans poll recently May was voted the most popular Cardiff City manager of all time.

 There after came brief stints in charge of Torquay United, Dundalk in the Republic of Ireland and Brentford, followed by coaching assignments around the world, including jobs in Finland, Zimbabwe (where he led the Highlanders club to two league championships), South Africa, Uganda and Malawi.